TheSchoolofBitcoin/curriculumDAO_CD/README.md

 The School of Bitcoin is creating a DAO focused on creating a Decentralized Autonomous Education System (DAES) centered around financial literacy.
 The path to creating TSOBTC's DAO will be marked by the curriculum DAOs we create.
 Each curriculum is designed as a DAO because their underlying cryptoeconomic protocols will help reinforce the financial principles being learned.

 TSOBTC's first curriculum DAO, The Bit Entry Program, is focused on creating a base curriculum for Bitcoin and the new wave of crypto that is emerging.
-The Bit Entry program is a program from TSOBTC's Stacks Australia chapter.
+The Bit Entry Program is a project from TSOBTC's Stacks Australia chapter.

 ### Challenge
 According to new research by Finder, "A nationally representative survey of 1,013 respondents revealed almost half of Australians (46%) wished they'd learnt how to invest during their time at school, while 44% wish they'd learnt how to manage their money."
 Thiand will serve as an example for how people can create financial literacy DAOs catered to their own community.